 We want all our colleagues to feel confident that they can expose wrongdoing without fear of retaliation.
 Our Whistleblowing Policy encourages all colleagues to raise concerns including potential violations of the Code of Conduct, company policies, and the laws of the countries in which we operate.
 We have reporting mechanisms in place to collect and relay information regarding potential violations to appropriate company resources for review and follow up action.

-We conduct web-based and/or face to face training for employees to emphasise the importance of acting with integrity and in line with our ICARE principles and Code of Conduct.
+We conduct web-based and/or face to face training for colleagues to emphasise the importance of acting with integrity and in line with our ICARE principles and Code of Conduct.

 Some of our suppliers are located in countries that may be more vulnerable to human rights abuses than others.
-That is why we make several efforts to implement our zero-tolerance policy for such abuses through the following measures:
+That is why we have several methods to manage our zero-tolerance policy for such abuses, including the following:

-- We clearly communicate our expectations to suppliers to ensure adherence of our values and ethical standards.
+- We clearly communicate our expectations to suppliers to ensure adherence to our values and ethical standards.

-- We establish appropriate policies and processes within many of our businesses to make sure that the products we sell meet the highest standards.
+- We establish appropriate policies and processes within our businesses to make sure that the products we purchase and sell comply with our ethical standards.

 - We utilise both internal and external resources to evaluate the factories of our suppliers based in higher risk countries and audit them against recognised industry standards.

 - Our supplier agreements include language that requires our supplier to obey national and regional statutory requirements in the country in which they operate, including where appropriate, any applicable laws regarding human trafficking, forced labour and other forms of modern slavery.

 For our responsible sourcing and quality management systems, we have designed and implemented a number of processes to assess suppliers of the products introduced into the supply chain.
 The focus areas included in the assessment process include, but are not limited to, Commercial, Compliance and Quality Assurance.